Share

 - In a bowl, put in your almond flour, baking powder and pinch of salt.
 Mix the dry ingredients.

-- Then, add in your vanilla extract, avocado oil, heavy cream, eggs and water.
+- Then, add in your vanilla extract, avocado oil, oat milk, eggs and water.

-- Stir all of the ingredients together until your batter is thick.
+- Stir all of the ingredients together until the batter is incorporated.

-- Heat the pan until your oil is bubbling (not smoking) on medium heat.
+- Heat the pan until your oil is bubbling (not smoking) on medium-low heat (I used a level 3 on my gas stove).

-- Shape your batter into pancakes and cook in your skillet for 5-7 minutes, or until the bottoms look golden brown.
+- Scoop your batter 1/4 cup at a time onto your skillet/griddle.
+Cook in your skillet for 4-6 minutes, or until the bottoms look golden brown and the sides become firm enough to lift the pancake.
 Flip and cook the other side until the pancake is cooked all the way through.

 - Top with your favorite pancake toppings and enjoy!